Judicial Retention Elections under Nebraska’s Merit Selection System for Judges

 Nebraska Judge’s Judicial Profile: Judges eligible to file for retention this year, as well as links to their biographical information, is available in this list.

 Nebraska Bar Poll: Each election year the Nebraska State Bar Association asks lawyers to evaluate each judge on the ballot on a wide range of attributes.
-The evaluation results are available in early fall each election year.
+The evaluation results will be available in early August.

 What About a Judge’s Personal Views?